ChrisNolan/InspectorGadget/README.md

 # InspectorGadgetzan
 Inspect another's Wardrobe Appearances and current Mount.
-What else is up his sleave?
+What else is in his hat?

 Take the hassle out of inspecting someone's **transmog**!
 Quickly know (and clone) what **mount** someone is using!